 In February of 2010, (Yes, years ago but it was a great interview!)
 I had the chance to chat with author and former Ogilvy & Mather CEO, Ken Roman, at the invitation of my friend, Byrne Hobart.
 (I’m reposting with some edits in March of 2022.)

 What did we talk about?

-Byrne and I, of course, grilled him on his latest book, The King of Madison Avenue: David Ogilvy and the Making of Modern Advertising.
+Byrne and I, of course, grilled him on his tel-all book, The King of Madison Avenue: David Ogilvy and the Making of Modern Advertising.

-Like a typical, turbo-charged CEO, Ken called into the conference line from the back of a yellow cab cruising through the snow covered streets of Manhattan.
+Like a typical, turbo-charged CEO, Ken called into the conference line from the back of a yellow cab, while cruising around the snow covered curbs of Manhattan.